Madhup73488/codeblaze-connect/memory-bank/activeContext.md

 - Fixed the `params` awaiting warning in the lesson layout and page.
 - Corrected the production API endpoint configuration in `src/lib/api.ts` to prevent incorrect URL fallback.
 - Updated `AuthContext.tsx` to fetch and store user progress in `localStorage` to resolve the empty dashboard issue.
+- Renamed `Button.tsx` to `button.tsx` to resolve the import casing conflict and fix the broken UI on the profile page.
+- Added padding to the main content area in `Layout.tsx` to fix the broken UI on the profile page.
+- Corrected the `onSubmit` function in `src/app/profile/page.tsx` to properly handle the API response and update the UI.
+- Improved the styling of the `Button`, `Input`, `Card`, and `Label` components to create a more polished and consistent look and feel across the application.
+- Updated the background of the profile page to be consistent with other sections of the application.
+- Created a new, more focused 12-week curriculum for the "Frontend Development Internship" that specifically incorporates React, Next.js, TypeScript, Tailwind CSS, Framer Motion, Figma, Storybook, and Vercel.
+- Updated the course mapping to reflect the new curriculum.
+- Added `framer.com` to the list of allowed image domains in `next.config.ts` to resolve the image loading error.
+- Corrected the hardcoded internship ID in `src/app/my-internships/page.tsx` to ensure the "Frontend Development Internship" card is displayed correctly.
+- Corrected the filtering logic in `src/app/my-internships/page.tsx` to ensure the correct internship cards are displayed.
+- Corrected the logic in `AuthContext.tsx` to properly handle multiple internship IDs.
+- Corrected the logic in `AuthContext.tsx` to properly update the user's accessible internship IDs and remove duplicate code.
+- Refactored the internship data loading process to use individual `metadata.json` files for each internship, removing hardcoded data from the API.
+- Updated the Framer Motion logo to the one provided by the user.
+- Updated the `InternshipCard` component to render logos from URLs.
+- Fixed an infinite loop in the `my-internships` page by wrapping `fetchUser` in `useCallback` and updating the `useEffect` dependencies.
+- Created a new "Backend Development Internship" and mapped it to the user.
+- Created a new "Python Full Stack Development Internship" and mapped it to the user.
+- Created a new "Java Full Stack Development Internship" and mapped it to the user.
+- Created the "PostgreSQL Mastery" course.
+- Created the "Redis Mastery" course.
+- Created the "Docker Mastery" course.
+- Created the "Kubernetes Mastery" course.
+- Created the "AWS Mastery" course.
+- Created the "Python Mastery" course.
+- Created the "GraphQL Mastery" course.
+- Created the "Django Mastery" course.
+- Created the "Celery Mastery" course.
+- Created the "pandas Mastery" course.
+- Created the "Java Mastery" course.
+- Created the "Spring Boot Mastery" course.